sawaken-experiment/Shallo-Scheme/README.md

 Shallo-Scheme
 ==============
-Shallo-Scheme is my own implementation of Scheme language.
+Shallo-Scheme is my own implementation of Scheme interpreter.

 Many essential elements of Scheme language are implemented.